Roba-Osylan/Robot-s-Eyes-Circuit_Astable-Multivibrator_Multisim/README.md

 ![image](https://user-images.githubusercontent.com/85955049/123556851-42c1de80-d796-11eb-8d4e-39952870bb2b.png)

-# Pwoer Circuit (Adjustable Output Voltage Regulator) using Multisim
+# Power Circuit (Adjustable Output Voltage Regulator) using Multisim

 The this section the 5V battery of the circuit shown in figure above will be replaced by a power circuit.
 One method to construct a power circuit is to use a voltage regulator circuit.
 The concept of a voltage regulator, as its name implies, is to “regulate” or simply, “convert” the input voltage to a different voltage value (the desired output).  the figure below shows an adjustable output voltage regulator circuit that regulates a 9V input to a 5V output.
 In order to have a different output voltage the voltage regulator block can be replaced by another value such as LM7808 to have an 8V output.
 (Multisim file of the circuit is uploaded)